anmalkov/minerkeeper/help.md

 Option | Description
 -------|------------
-rigName | The name of your rig.<br/>This name will be added to the notifications, to be able to identify to what rig a notification belongs miner | The name of the miner that you want to monitor<br />Possible values:<br/>"ewbf" - to monitor Ewbf ZCash (ZEC) cuda miner pathToMiner | The path to miner's \*.bat file.<br />For example: "D:\\\Coins\\\Ewbf\\\start.bat" monitorMinerIntervalInSeconds | The interval in seconds that MinerKeeper uses to check the miner health<br/>You can use any interval, but it makes no sense to use an interval that is below the refresh interval of the selected miner (e.g. 30 seconds for Ewbf miner)
+rigName | The name of your rig.<br/>This name will be used as a unique identifier of your rig and it will be added to the notifications to identify to what rig a notification belongs miner | The name of the miner that you want to monitor<br />Possible values:<br/>"ewbf" - to monitor Ewbf ZCash (ZEC) cuda miner pathToMiner | The path to miner's \*.bat file.<br />For example: "D:\\\Coins\\\Ewbf\\\start.bat" monitorMinerIntervalInSeconds | The interval in seconds that MinerKeeper uses to check the miner health<br/>You can use any interval, but it makes no sense to use an interval that is below the refresh interval of the selected miner (e.g. 30 seconds for Ewbf miner)